gab-borges/DSA/README.md

 # DSA

-Implementations related to Data Structures and Algorithms, using the C programming language.
+Implementations related to Data Structures and Algorithms.

+Made using the C and C++ programming languages.

 ## Features
 - Sorting Algorithms, its variations and pre-made tests.
 - Basic Data Structures, such as linked lists, stacks, queues and hash tables.
+- Graph implementations

 ## Ideas
-- Graphs implementations and its algorithms, such as BFS, DFS, Dijkstra, Bellman-Ford, Floyd-Warshall.
+- Graph algorithms, such as BFS, DFS, Dijkstra, Bellman-Ford, Floyd-Warshall.